I haven't updated my resume in over a decade. Today, that's going to change.

 The plan was to work with a few folks I trusted in the midwest, specifically Kansas City, MO; to buy single-family homes in industrial areas.
 These were relatively small, 2 bedroom 1.5 bath, homes that we could buy outright, improve, and rent out.
 Eventually, we'd bundle a few of these together to get a loan and repeat.

 One of us lived in that area and could act as the property manager and scout.
 The other two would not be local and provide the liquidity needed to do these deals.

 Things went well for a little while but little things bubbled up to make the whole deal more hassle than it was worth.
 The real challenge was finding appealing properties as the areas improved.
 We were not able to find good units to invest in.
 Our local person wasn't doing this full-time and I think he got distracted with other projects.

 I do think that real estate is a good investment area to get into but I'm leaning towards crowdfunding real estate investing rather than direct investments.
-The two I'm most interested in are RealtyShares (I have already invested in a property there, you can read my full review of RealtyShares) and Fundrise (read my Fundrise review).
+The two I'm most interested in are RichUncles (here's my Rich Uncles review) and Fundrise (read my Fundrise review).